 A sector in demand

-Construction has become an industry of choice for graduates and school leavers, offering exciting careers involving technology, design and engineering, working on the cutting edge of innovation.
-Many of the jobs traditionally carried out on site have moved to factories and design offices, while flexible, remote working has become more common, with an emphasis on work-life balance.
+Construction has become an industry of choice for graduates and school leavers, offering exciting careers on the cutting edge of technology.

 ESG adoption drives investment